Freelance scribbler exploring worlds real and imagined

 What they publish: Mostly trade paperbacks with some hand-made books, with a focus on hybrid and cross-genre manuscripts

 Tarpaulin Sky Press started publishing authors from the Tarpaulin Sky Literary Journal, but they’ve since expanded to accept manuscript submissions.
+Fair warning their open calls are few and far between, so getting published in their journal is still a smart move to get a foot in the door.
 Their catalog is mostly realistic fiction with a smattering of genre influence, so while it’s not a market for hard genre it’s one to check out if you write along the edges of realism.

 Thirty West Publishing House